harfbuzz/boring-expansion-spec/VARC.md

 ### `TupleValues`

-`TupleValues` is similar to the `gvar` [Packed Deltas](https://learn.microsoft.com/en-us/typography/opentype/spec/otvarcommonformats#packed-deltas) with a minor modification: if the top two bites of the control byte (`DELTAS_ARE_ZERO` and `DELTAS_ARE_WORDS`) are both set, then the following values are 32-bit.
-That difference should be incorporated in the Packed Deltas section of `gvar`, and is backwards-compatible because the two top bits can currently never be set at the same time.
+`TupleValues` is similar to the `TupleVariationStore` [Packed Deltas](https://learn.microsoft.com/en-us/typography/opentype/spec/otvarcommonformats#packed-deltas) with a minor modification: if the top two bites of the control byte (`DELTAS_ARE_ZERO` and `DELTAS_ARE_WORDS`) are both set, then the following values are 32-bit.
+That difference should be incorporated in the Packed Deltas section of `TupleVariationStore`, and is backwards-compatible because the two top bits can currently never be set at the same time.

 `TupleValues` can be used in two different ways:
 - When the number of values to be decoded is known in advance, decoding stops